• Skip to primary navigation

 If you want to get your kids to delve into the world of pesto, here’s how I was able to get mine to take a liking to it.

-basil plant in a pot
+Basil plant in a pot on a deck.

 1. The kids helped me plant our garden.
 They’ve been an active part of watering our basil and other plants for a few months already this season.
 By gardening with me and my mom over the years, the children have felt ownership over our produce.
 And they have tried so many new foods as a result.
 It really does work.